hexchat/documentation/tips.rst

 Unix
 ~~~~

-Install your spelling dictionaries via your package manager (myspell-en-us on the Debians or hunspell-en-US everywhere else for English).
+Install enchant and your spelling dictionaries via your package manager (myspell-en-us on the Debians or hunspell-en-US everywhere else for English).
 Then make sure to enable spelling under :menuselection:`Settings --> Preferences --> Interface --> Input box`.

 In 2.10.0+ you can then list your languages in :menuselection:`Settings --> Preferences --> Interface --> Input box` by their language codes (i.e. de_DE for german), separated by commas.